Lakshmi-reddy9/A-Suicide-Article/README.md

         - I used Python for map reducing.

     - What kind of chart will you use to display your results?
-        - I will use Pie chart to display my results.
+        - I will use Box and Whisker chart to display my results.

      ![Box and Whisker](https://github.com/Lakshmi-reddy9/A-Suicide-Article/blob/master/images/total_suicides_by_age.png)